MahApps/mahapps.com/screenshots/README.md

 one of them presses the real cancel button - found in the visual tree by its template part name - because the disabled-button state the documentation warns about cannot be reached any other way.

+The custom dialog figures are the exception to this app being written in C#: their dialogs are parsed from XAML with `XamlReader`, because the page prints that same XAML as its sample.
+Keep them that way so the figure and the sample cannot drift apart.

 Two things had to be pinned down to make these reproducible, both worth keeping if you touch the capture code.
 Only one window can be the active one, so with